Real-Time Anomaly Detection For Quality Control | by Anthony Cavin | Feb, 2024

 Towards Data Science

-Example of an and a in the latent space (image by author)
+Example of an and a graph in the latent space (image by author)

 The scenario: a high-speed production line is producing thousands of products.
-Two are installed to continuously control the of each product.
+Two cameras are installed continuously control the quality of each product.

-The goal: develop an that can check each product as fast as possible.
+The goal: develop an algorithm that can check each product fast as possible.

-The constraint: you have an device with limited resources.
+The constraint: you have an edge device with limited resources.

-In this blog post, we will divide and conquer the problem.
-First by extracting meaningful features out of the images and then by using anomaly models to detect outliers from those features.
+In this blog , we will divide and conquer the problem.
+First by extracting meaningful features out of the images and then by using anomaly detection to detect outliers from those features.

 The key idea is to learn a lower dimensional representation of the visual input and to use this representation to train a classifier that can distinguish between normal and anomalous inputs.

-Finally, we will cover two libraries that I found particularly useful to benchmark and implement algorithms in streaming –PyOD and PySAD.
+Finally, we will cover two libraries that I found particularly useful to benchmark and implement algorithms in data–PyOD and PySAD.

 There are many ways to extract features from images.
 We won’t cover them all in this post, but we will focus on three methods that I found particularly interesting: